5 min read

 Glossary

-ASCII : Plain text file.
-For registers this can be SystenRDL, IP-XACT, RALF, CSV, XML or any other proprietary format.
+ASCII: Plain text file.
+For registers, this can be SystemRDL, IP-XACT, RALF, CSV, XML, or any other proprietary format.

-CSV : Comma Seperated Values is an ASCII format that can be hand edited (with a lot of pain) or generated using Excel or some script.
+CSV: Comma Separated Values is an ASCII format that can be hand edited (with a lot of pain) or generated using Excel or some script.

-IDS Batch : A tool which is World’s most versatile register generation tool.
+IDS Batch: A tool which is the World’s most versatile register generation tool.
 IDSBatch is available as a command line tool on all OS platforms (Windows, Linux (Red Hat, Ubuntu etc. ), Mac OS.

-IDS Word : This is an Add-in for Microsoft Word.
-It helps the user create register specification in a hierarchical format inside Word and generate outputs from within Word.
+IDS Word: This is an Add-in for Microsoft Word.
+It helps the user create register specifications in a hierarchical format inside Word and generate outputs from within Word.
 Word files created by IDSWord are 100% normal Word files.
 Outputs can be generated from these files using IDSBatch in a command line mode on any platform including Linux.

-IDS Excel : This is an Add-in for Microsoft Excel.
-It helps user to create register specification in a hierarchical format inside Excel and generate outputs from within Excel.
+IDS Excel: This is an Add-in for Microsoft Excel.
+It helps users to create register specifications in a hierarchical format inside Excel and generate outputs from within Excel.
 Excel files created by IDSExcel are 100% normal Excel files.
-Outputs can be generated from these files using IDSBatch in a command line mode on any platform including Linux.
+Outputs can be generated from these files using IDSBatch can generate outputs from these files in command-line mode on any platform, including Linux.

-IDS Cal : This is an Add-in for OpenOffice Calc – the spreadsheet tool for Open Source OpenOffice and LibraOffice Projects.
+IDS Cal: This is an Add-in for OpenOffice Calc – the spreadsheet tool for Open Source OpenOffice and LibreOffice Projects.
 Files created by IDSCal are 100% normal OpenOffice files.
 Outputs can be generated from these files using IDSBatch in a command line mode on any platform including Linux.

 IDS FM : IDS add-in for FrameMaker